Population: 367,000 (approx.)

 Fife is a Mecca for outdoor activities, unveiling a charming coastline, especially the series of beautiful fishing villages that dot the east coast.
 The region boasts one of the Lomond Hills, which is just one example of the many places that are brilliant for hikes.
 The town of St Andrews is obviously world-famous for golf, the sport was invented here and the ‘Old Course' dates back as far as 1552.

 St Andrews is also famous for its West Sands beach, which staged a famous scene in the film Chariots of Fire.
 You can also take a boat trip to the Isle of May, a fascinating island once home to a monastery and now a national nature reserve.

 Having such a long coastline and expansive countryside, Fife is teeming with activities.
-Cast your net wide and you could join a sail, try out some bowling in Dunfermline or an adrenalin-thrilled spin on the Knockhill Racing Circuit.
+Cast your net wide and you could join a sail, try out some bowling in Dunfermline or an adrenalin-filled spin on the Knockhill Racing Circuit.

 There is also the historic Falkland Palace to explore and, for those who love wildlife, the Scottish Deer Park.
 Love fresh fruit?
 Fife is full of fresh fruit and veg.
 A great leisure activity, especially for kids, is to pick your own fruit in the summer through a trip to the area’s fruit farms.